 2. Identify your focus

 The Project Book will help you finally get a handle on your day.
-Use the timed weekly overview to plan what you need to get done, then use the Project Management section to break up your to-dos and combine it with the timed to-do list to stay on track.
-Use The Project Book to review your list of daily activities and organize them into one of the following four buckets:
+Use the Project Section to divide your day into clear projects you need to work on and combine it with the timed to-do list to break it down even further into time slots and stay on track.

 SHOP THE STORY